LycaniteGroup/pld-gen-tool/README.md

 ./mkgen.sh
 ```

-You will next be prompted with a message asking you to choose an Authentication method to login to your Github account.
+You will next be prompted with a message asking you to enter your Github token.

-Choose **Token** authentication.
+Enter your github **Token**.

 Next you will be asked to select the sprint you want to convert to Markdown.
 Once done the conversion will begin.